Justin-Fisher/SciPy2022-Webots-Poster/index.md

 Another collection of classic measures of code readability was developed by Halstead.
 [Hal01] These measures (especially volume) have been shown to correlate with human assessments of code readability [Bus01] [Pos01].
 These measures generally penalize a program for using a "vocabulary" involving more operators and operands.
-Table :ref:`halsteadtable` shows these metrics, as computed by Radon.
+Table 2 shows these metrics, as computed by Radon.
-(Again all measures are reported, while remaining neutral about which are most significant.)
+Again all measures are reported, while remaining neutral about which are most significant.
 The new API scores significantly lower/"better" on these metrics, due in large part to its automatically selecting among many different C-API calls without these needing to appear in the user's code.
 E.g. having `motor.velocity` as a unified property involves fewer unique names than having users write both `setVelocity()` and `getVelocity()`, and often forming a third local `velocity` variable.
 And having `world.children[-1]` access the last child that field in the simulation saves having to count `getField`, and `getMFNode` in the vocabulary, and often also saves forming additional local variables for nodes or fields gotten in this way.
-Both of these factors also help the new API to greatly reduce parentheses counts.

 **Table 2: Halstead Metrics.**